GerritCodeReview/git-repo/SUBMITTING_PATCHES.md

  - Make corrections if requested.
  - Verify your changes on gerrit so they can be submitted.

-   git push https://gerrit-review.googlesource.com/git-repo HEAD:refs/for/master
+   `git push https://gerrit-review.googlesource.com/git-repo HEAD:refs/for/master`

-Long Version:
+# Long Version

 I wanted a file describing how to submit patches for repo, so I started with the one found in the core Git distribution